Campbell-Muscle-Lab/GelBox/app/website/pages/tutorial/load_analysis/load_analysis.md

 <a href="media/startup_window.png" target="_blank">![Startup window](media/startup_window.png)</a>

 Click the File button on the toolbar.
-The file button opens a dropdown menu, which is highlighted in a red rectangle in the image below. click the Load Analysis button.
+The file button opens a dropdown menu, which is highlighted in the red rectangle in the image below.
+Click the Load Analysis button.

 <a href="media/load_file_button.png" target="_blank">![Load file button](media/load_file_button.png)</a>